ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/setup.md

 ## Get Started

-To start working on the assignments, you could follow below steps.
+To start working on the assignments, you could follow below steps:

 1. Fork the [open-academy/machine-learning](https://github.com/open-academy/machine-learning) under your own Github account.